mfem/web/src/mesh-formats.md

 `Mesh.MshFileVersion = 2.2;` in their geometry file or run Gmsh with `-format msh22` from the command line.

-<i class="fa fa-warning" style="color:red"></i>&nbsp;
+<i class="fa fa-info-circle" style="color:green"></i>&nbsp;
+Elements' _physical tags_ in Gmsh correspond to their _attribute numbers_ in
-Additionally, all physical groups should have strictly positive tag numbers.
+MFEM.
+MFEM only supports strictly positive (&#8805; 1) attributes, so users should be sure to define all physical groups with strictly positive tag numbers.
+The one exception to this is in cases where all elements have physical tag zero (which happens by default in Gmsh when no physical groups are defined).
+In this case, MFEM will reassign all the elements to have attribute number 1 instead of failing to read the mesh.